nandinivij/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 #CONTRIBUTING

-##Prerequisites

-When contributing to this repository, please first discuss the change you wish to make via a GitHub issue or Slack message with the owners of this repository.

-##Setup Development Environment

-For a basic development environment docker and a bash shell is all you need.
-For a more complete IDE experience see our wiki (Setup PyCharm)[https://github.com/splunk/splunk-connect-for-syslog/wiki/SC4S-Development-Setup-Using-PyCharm]

-##Contribution Workflow

-SC4S is a community project so please consider contributing your efforts!
-For example, documentation can always use improvement.
-There's always code that can be clarified, functionality that can be extended, new data filters to develop.
-If you see something you think should be fixed or added, go for it.

-#Feature Requests and Bug Reports

-Have ideas on improvements or found a problem?
-While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue.
-Please report any issues or bugs you find through GitHub's issue tracker.

-If you are reporting a bug, please include the following details:

 * Your operating system name and version
 * Any details about your local setup that might be helpful in troubleshooting (ex. container runtime you use, etc.)
 * Detailed steps to reproduce the bug